Following protests, DeSantis says plan to develop state parks is 'going back to the drawing board'

 “We are grateful that the Governor heard Floridians and their convictions that the natural resources of state parks are top priority,” said Julie Wraithmell, executive director of Audubon Florida.

-Hundreds of protestors gathered at state parks and at DEP headquarters in Tallahassee on Tuesday to voice their opposition to the plans.
+Hundreds of protestors gathered at state parks and at Department of Environmental Protection headquarters in Tallahassee on Tuesday to voice their opposition to the plans.
 About 150 people gathered at a rally outside Honeymoon Island State Park along the central Gulf coast, where the plan envisions pickleball courts to be constructed near its unspoiled white sand beaches.
 Many demonstrators carried signs with slogans such as “Save Don’t Pave” and “Parks Over Profit.”

 “After eight days of public outrage, DeSantis was forced to back off plans to develop nine Florida state parks — a huge credit to all the people who united in opposition.
 That said, we won’t rest easy until the so-called Great Outdoors Initiative is completely dead," said Eve Samples, executive director of Friends of the Everglades.
 “We will remain vigilant in defense of Florida’s natural lands, water and wildlife.”